Does your child struggle with pretend play?

 You can find a free set by going to the Resource Library to access cards for Play Kitchen, Legos, Mr. Potato Head, and Play-Dough.

 I also have an expanded version of this visual support.
-You can access this set of visuals by clicking on the product link on my sale page.
+You can access this set of visuals by clicking here.
 Once paid, you will have access cards for Dinosaurs, Action Figures, Toy Cars, Trains, Blocks, Stuffed Animals, Baby Dolls, Doll House, Crayons/Markers, Doctor Kit.